AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 A trivial example
 ---------------------------------------------------------------------

-We will now look at a simple example of subprogram in Ada that has also used SPARK aspects to specify a verifiable subprogram contract.
+We will now look at a simple example of subprogram in Ada that also uses SPARK aspects to specify a verifiable subprogram contract.
 The subprogram called ``Increment`` adds 1 to the value of its parameter ``X``: